Press Kit

 Out Now

-Featuring John Paul Grigsby (bass), Jeb Bows (violin), Max Barcelow (drums), and Russick Smith (cello), “Bees” signals an expanded sonic palette and a deeper level of collaboration between the two songwriters.
+Featuring John Paul Grigsby (bass), Max Barcelow (drums), and Russick Smith (cello), “Haunt Me” signals an expanded sonic palette and a deeper level of collaboration between the two songwriters.

 About the Collaboration